See our full archive of resources for early childhood professionals.

-In this article, we explore six key components of early group experiences.
+There are six key components of early group care experiences.

 Unfortunately, although more and more children in this country are moving into group care at younger ages and for longer periods of time, we are missing opportunities to provide quality care.
 Indeed, current practices in many infant/ toddler child care settings actually hinder caregivers, children, and parents from forming and sustaining the deep, responsive, and respectful relationships that are the hallmark of quality.